FrancisBanville/ms_interpreting_probabilities/README.md

 [@Pulliam1974TheOpt].
-Environmental (e.g. temperature and presence of shelters) and biological (e.g. physiological state of both species and availability of other prey species) factors contribute to this variability by impacting species co-occurrence [TK] and the realization of their interactions [TK].
+Environmental (e.g. temperature and presence of shelters) and biological (e.g. physiological state of both species and availability of other prey species) factors contribute to this variability by impacting species co-occurrence [@Araujo2011UsiSpe] and the realization of their interactions [@Poisot2015SpeWhy].
 In this context, it is unsurprising that computational methods are being developed in ecology to help alleviate the colossal sampling efforts required to document species interactions across time and space [@Strydom2021RoaPre].
-Having a better portrait of species interactions and the emerging structure of food webs is important since it lays the groundwork for understanding the functioning [TK], dynamics [TK], and resilience [TK] of ecosystems worldwide.
+Having a better portrait of species interactions and the emerging structure of their food webs is important since it lays the groundwork for understanding the functioning, dynamics, and resilience of ecosystems worldwide [e.g., @Proulx2005NetThi; @Pascual2006EcoNet; @Delmas2019AnaEco].

-The recognition of the variability of species interactions and the emergence of numerical methods have led ecologists to rethink their representation of ecological networks, slowly moving from a binary to a probabilistic view of species interactions [@Poisot2016Structure].
+The recognition of the intrinsic variability of species interactions and the emergence of numerical methods have led ecologists to rethink their representation of ecological networks, slowly moving from a binary to a probabilistic view of species interactions [@Poisot2016Structure].
 This has several benefits.
-For example, probabilities represent the limit of our knowledge about species interactions and can indicate the expected frequency of two species interacting with each other [TK].
-They are also very helpful in predictive models when modeling the spatial distribution of species [@Cazelles2016TheSpe] and the temporal variability of ecological networks [TK], generating new ecological data [e.g., @Strydom2022Food], and identifying priority sampling locations [see
-@Andrade-Pacheco2020FinHot for an ecological example of a sampling optimization problem].
+For example, probabilities represent the limit of our knowledge about species interactions and can inform us about the expected number of interactions and emerging network properties despite this limited knowledge [@Poisot2016Structure].
+They are also very helpful in predicting the spatial distribution of species within networks [@Cazelles2016TheSpe] and the temporal variability of interactions [@Poisot2015Speciesa], generating new ecological data [e.g., @Strydom2022Food], and identifying priority sampling locations of species interactions [see @Andrade-Pacheco2020FinHot for an ecological example of a sampling optimization problem].
 Moreover, the high rate of false negatives in ecological network data, resulting from the difficulty of witnessing interactions between rare species, makes it hard to interpret non-observations of species interactions ecologically [@Catchen2023MisLin].
 Using probabilities instead of yes-no interactions accounts for these observation errors; in that case, only forbidden interactions [@Jordano2003InvPro; @Olesen2010MisFor] would have a probability value of zero [but see @Gonzalez-Varo2016LabLim].
+Many measures have been developed to describe the structure [@Poisot2016Structure] and diversity [@Ohlmann2019DivInd; @GodsoeSpeInt] of probabilistic interactions, which shows the potential of this framework in the study of a variety of ecological phenomena.

 However, representing species interactions probabilistically can also be challenging.
 Beyond methodological difficulties in estimating these numbers,